To identify the weak points in your customer experience you need to conduct Net Promoter Score (NPS) surveys.

 The Best Way to Send Your NPS Survey

 There are a lot of ways to send a NPS survey and deciding which channel to use can be daunting.
-The most common methods to send surveys include email, SMS, phone, website and in-app.
+The most common survey distribution methods to send surveys include email, SMS, phone, website and in-app.
 These methods are useful for getting relationship NPS surveys out there to new customers that have not had recent contact with the business.

-Based on research from our white paper, channels that contributed to the highest retention rates include email, phone, website, SMS and in-app.
+Based on research from our white paper, channels that contributed to the highest retention rates include email, phone, website, SMS, and in-app.

 No matter what channel you send your NPS survey through, be sure that your customers can open the survey on their mobile devices.
 Convenience is key!